 Q: Is attending an applicant information session required?

-A: Applicants must either attend an information session on zoom or book an individual meeting with one of the staff coordinators (Katie Dunn or Kiernan Aquisto) or a current RF to get an overview of the position.
+A: Applicants must either attend an information session on zoom OR book an individual meeting with the staff coordinator Julia Mani or a current RF to get an overview of the position.